 The reorganization of propaganda work has already begun.
-The first steps in this direction show that the publication of the History of the Communist Party of the Soviet Union (Bolsheviks) and the decision of the Central Committee have given a mighty impetus to the raising of the entire ideological and political work to a new level.
-Millions of people have begun to study Marxism-Leninism, the History of the Communist Party of the Soviet Union (Bolsheviks).
+The first steps in this direction show that the publication of the History of the C.P.S.U.(B.)-Short Course and the decision of the Central Committee have given a mighty impetus to the raising of the entire ideological and political work to a new level.
+Millions of people have begun to study Marxism-Leninism, the History of the C.P.S.U.(B.)-Short Course.
 This is an immense achievement for our Party.
-About twelve million copies have been sold of the History in Russian (loud applause) and about two million copies in other languages of the nations of the U.S.S.R.
-It has been translated into twenty-eight foreign languages and has already been published in over 673,-000 copies.
+About twelve million copies have been sold of the History of the C.P.S.U.(B.)-Short Course in Russian (loud applause) and about two million copies in other languages of the nations of the U.S.S.R.
+It has been translated into twenty-eight foreign languages and has already been published in over 673,000 copies.
 It may quite definitely be said that this is the first Marxist book in all the existence of Marxism to have been disseminated so widely.
 (Applause.)

 Party members have begun to study independently.
 The demand for Marxist-Leninist literature has grown tremendously.
-The attention of all Party organizations is now focused on the propaganda of Marxism-Leninism.
+The attention of all Party organizations is now focussed on the propaganda of Marxism-Leninism.